alireza-mahzoon/booking-api/README.md

 * PostgresSQL

 ## Features
-* Recording information of hotels and rooms
+* Recording information of hotels, rooms and booking
-* Removing or updating hotels and rooms information
+* Removing or updating hotels, rooms and booking information
-* Finding information about hotels and hotels' rooms
+* Finding information about hotels, hotels' rooms and users' booking

 ## Data Model
 The data model for this project is available on [LucidChart](https://app.lucidchart.com/documents/view/3c3a94aa-8d50-43a4-8f80-1a158ac76cd3/0_0).